Pathogen-Genomics-Cymru/lodestone/README.md

 * **filetype**<br />
 File type in input_dir.
 Either "fastq" or "bam"
 * **pattern**<br />
-Regex to match fastq files in input_dir, e.g. "*_R{1,2}.fq.gz"
+Regex to match fastq files in input_dir, e.g. "*_R{1,2}.fq.gz".
+Only mandatory if --filetype is "fastq"
 * **output_dir**<br />
-Output directory
+Output directory for results
 * **unmix_myco**<br />
 Do you want to disambiguate mixed-mycobacterial samples by read alignment?
-Either "yes" or "no"
+Either "yes" or "no":
+  * If "yes" workflow will remove reads mapping to any minority mycobacterial genomes but in doing so WILL ALMOST CERTAINLY ALSO reduce coverage of the principal species
+  * If "no" then mixed-mycobacterial samples will be left alone.
+Mixtures of mycobacteria + non-mycobacteria will still be disambiguated
 * **species**<br />
 Principal species in each sample, assuming genus Mycobacterium.
 Default 'null'.
-If parameter used, takes 1 of 10 values: abscessus, africanum, avium, bovis, chelonae, chimaera, fortuitum, intracellulare, kansasii, tuberculosis
+If parameter used, takes 1 of 10 values: abscessus, africanum, avium, bovis, chelonae, chimaera, fortuitum, intracellulare, kansasii, tuberculosis.
+Using this parameter will apply an additional sanity test to your sample
+  * If you DO NOT use this parameter (default option), pipeline will determine principal species from the reads and consider any other species a contaminant
+  * If you DO use this parameter, pipeline will expect this to be the principal species.
+It will fail the sample if reads from this species are not actually the majority
 * **kraken_db**<br />
 Directory containing `*.k2d` Kraken2 database files (k2_pluspf_16gb_20200919 recommended, obtain from https://benlangmead.github.io/aws-indexes/k2)
 * **bowtie2_index**<br />